LenA circular houses - Demonstration of the circular architecture design process for circular andreuse building based on the lighthouse project LenA

 Short Description

-The building sector is responsible for about 40 % of global CO2 emissions, according to the UN Buildings-GSR of 2022.
-Due to the linear economic system, valuable building materials are disposed of at the end of their life cycle despite their high material value, instead of keeping them in the cycle.
+According to the United Nations Global Status Report for Buildings and Construction, the construction sector is responsible for approximately 40% of global CO₂ emissions (UNEP, 2022).
+Due to the linear design of the economic system, valuable building materials are disposed of at the end of their life cycle despite their high material value, instead of being kept in circulation.
+The reuse and dismantling of building components contribute significantly to reducing emissions.

 Project Partners